nataliep3/DATA4380-Tabular-NP/README.md

   * inference.ipynb: loads a trained model and applies it to test data to create kaggle submission.

 * Note that all of these notebooks should contain enough text for someone to understand what is happening.

-### Software Setup
-* List all of the required packages.
-* If not standard, provide or point to instruction for installing the packages.
-* Describe how to install your package.

-### Data

-* Point to where they can download the data.
-* Lead them through preprocessing steps, if necessary.

-### Training

-* Describe how to train the model

-#### Performance Evaluation

-* Describe how to run the performance evaluation.

-## Citations

-* Provide any references.